lisaxeverest/15.S60_2025/5_linear_programming/README.md

 ```

 ## Preassignment
-1. Excel: Show a screenshot of the Solver Parameter window
+1. Excel: Click on Solver.
+On Canvas, submit a screenshot of the Solver Parameters popup window.

-To ensure your installation environment works, please do the following.
-In a terminal, open Julia.
+2. Julia: To ensure your installation environment works, please do the following: In a terminal, open Julia.
 Then run the following commands.
 ```
 julia> using IJulia
 julia> notebook()